 The “Lumpy Mail” Concept Works

-In some cases, more senior level executives often have an admin assistant open their mail.
+In some cases, more senior-level executives often have an admin assistant open their mail.
 That person may be trained to discard advertising mail.
-An admin assistant is more likely to pass this along if they also find it interesting or unique.
+An admin assistant is likelier to pass this along if they find it exciting or unique.

-The term, “Lumpy Mail” has been around for a long time.
-Dan Kennedy, noted direct marketing expert, has used this concept to create record breaking campaigns for all kinds of businesses.
+The term “Lumpy Mail” has been around for a long time.
+Dan Kennedy, a noted direct marketing expert, has used this concept to create record-breaking campaigns for all kinds of businesses.

-In this campaign, Bagwell Marketing packaged toilet paper with a message that said “When it hits the wall, give us a call..”
+In this campaign, Bagwell Marketing packaged toilet paper with a message: “when it hits the wall, give us a call..”
 Of course, our intention was to lighten the mood at the office and increase awareness of our services.

 We had 800 addresses on our Best Prospects List.
-To test the effectiveness of the campaign, we decided to send our packages to 200 of them in the first mailing.
+To test the campaign’s effectiveness, we decided to send our packages to 200 of them in the first mailing.

-With the TP, packaging, and postage, we spent about $5 for each of the 200 pieces we sent.
+With the toilet paper, packaging, and postage, we spent about $5 for each of the 200 pieces we sent.
 Three new projects resulted, so our return was more than three times the original cost.
-Even with the criticisms, this aborted campaign was a financial success.
+Even with the criticisms, this campaign was a financial success.

 And, 30 months later we received a call from another of the recipients.
 The marketing director had just let their ad agency go and she thought of us.
-She had the TP on her desk and it had become a great conversation piece in the last year.
-That prompted her to call and we gained a great new account.
+She had the TP on her desk; it had become a great conversation piece last year.
+That prompted her to call, and we gained an excellent new account.